-Wright’s late spree helps Buffaloes beat No. 4 Oregon 74-65
+No. 1 Gonzaga rallies in 2nd half to beat Portland 85-72

 Payton Pritchard had 21 points to lead Oregon, while Chris Duarte added 10.
 The Buffs held Oregon to 3 of 18 shooting from 3-point range.

-Cassius Winston had 21 points and Xavier Tillman scored 19 to lead No. 14 Michigan State past the Illini.
+EAST LANSING, Mich.
+(AP) — Cassius Winston had 21 points and Xavier Tillman scored 19 to lead Michigan State past Illinois.

 The Spartans (11-3, 3-0 Big Ten) have won six straight and have won their first three conference games to stay alone in first place.